Pak PM's top aide resigns after corruption allegations | Politics

 Out of the total 99 firms, 66 are main companies, 33 are branch companies of some of the main companies while five firms are dead now.
 The Bajwa family’s companies spent an estimated USD 52.2 million to develop their businesses and USD 14.5 million to purchase properties in the United States, according to the report.

-His wife was a shareholder in all the foreign businesses and also associated with or is a shareholder in 85 companies including 82 foreign companies (71 in the United States, seven in UAE, and four in Canada).
-The report showed that some of these American companies (all jointly owned by Zeba) also have investments in the real estate sector and own 13 commercial properties in the US, including two shopping centers.
+His wife was a shareholder in all the foreign businesses and also associated with or is a shareholder in 85 companies including 82 foreign companies (71 in United States, seven in UAE and four in Canada).
+The report showed that some of these American companies (all jointly owned by Zeba) also have investments in the real estate sector and own 13 commercial properties in the US, including two shopping centres.

 Interestingly, Bajwa after joining the Cabinet declared his assets in June this year which did not mention his wife’s foreign assets.
 Bajwa has rejected the allegations, saying they are “incorrect and false” and he was ready to prove it to any judicial forum.

-"I have not shied away to explain the allegations shamelessly leveled against me.
-These allegations have been hurled at me to tarnish my image," he claimed..
+“I have not shied away to explain the allegations shamelessly levelled against me.
+These allegations have been hurled at me to tarnish my image,” he claimed.
+Meanwhile, journalist Ahmed Noorani, who published the report a few days ago on a website, claimed that he has received threats to his life after publishing the news.

 ALSO READ